-There’s already enough to think about when visiting a church for the first time, so to answer some common questions you might have, here’s what you can expect when you come for a service at Liberty Church in Downtown Manhattan.
+There’s already enough to think about when visiting a church for the first time, so to answer some common questions you might have, here’s what you can expect when attending a service at Liberty Church in Downtown Manhattan.

 Our worship service begins with engaging music led by our band.
-The lyrics are displayed on TVs around the room and everyone is encouraged to sing along.
+The lyrics are displayed on TVs and everyone is encouraged to sing along.
 But you don’t have to.

 Each Sunday, our Teaching Team presents an encouraging and inspiring message.
 We strive to relate ancient Biblical truths to present real-life issues so that you can understand how God’s word applies to you.

-We know that parents need be sure their children are in a safe learning environment – and children are looking for a place to make friends and have fun.
-We’re invested in all these goals!
+We know that parents need be sure their children are in a safe learning environment – and we know that children are looking for a place to make friends and have fun.
+We’re invested in both of these goals!

-We offer safe and fun children’s programs at our 10AM service for kids under 10.
+We offer safe and fun children’s programs for kids under 10.
 At Liberty Kids, children get to celebrate life and learn more about God through interactive Bible lessons, videos, crafts, and games.

 Our screened and qualified children’s workers are excited to serve you and your kids.

-- Registration is used for contact tracing.
-(Your information is protected and not shared.)
+- Registration is not required for contact tracing.
+We continue to use an (optional) preregistration process to help us best you.
+(Your information is always protected and never shared.)

 On the second Sunday of each month we celebrate the sacrament of Communion together.
-Also called the Eucharist or the Lord’s Supper, communion celebrates that through Christ’s sacrificial death we can all receive forgiveness for our sins and find communion with God and His family.
+Also called the Eucharist or the Lord’s Supper, communion celebrates our belief that through Christ’s sacrificial death all people can receive forgiveness for sins and find communion with God and His family.

-At Lobby, we practice “open communion.”
-Meaning if you call Jesus your Savior and Lord, you are welcome to participate with us – no matter your church-affiliation.
+At Liberty, we practice “open communion.”
+Meaning, if you call Jesus your Savior and Lord then you are welcome to participate with us – no matter your church-affiliation.